Pl-M/zim-icontags-plugin/README.md

 This is a plugin for Zim-wiki program (http://zim-wiki.org/).
 This plugin can be used in Zim 0.63/0.65.
-It is still in development and can contain bugs, if you find any, please, let me know.
+If you find any bugs, please, let me know.

 ### What is this plugin for